Sunday, May 11, 2014

 Fifth, and finally, I was taught that strong women work hard but still know how to enjoy life.
 My mom was the oldest daughter in the family of eight kids.
 From an early age, she helped take care of her siblings.
 She married young--right out of high school.
 So work was not foreign to her.
 She’d always known it, and labored hard over the years to help my dad provide for us--to give my brother and me everything we needed to succeed.
 But there’s not a time I don’t remember her being there with us, sitting on the front porch, talking, enjoying the moment, and really listening.
 So while she worked hard, she lived in the moment.
 Always fully present.
 That’s a great lesson.

 So here’s to all the mothers out there who give so much of themselves every day without even realizing they’re instilling a mother’s heart into their kids.
 Thank you.
 Thanks for the lessons you provide that carry us through a lifetime.
 We love you and thank you!

 Tell us a treasured lesson you learned from you mom.

 Writes contemporary romance as Mackenzie Lucas.
 Find me on twitter @MacLucas_writer and on Facebook at MackenzieLucasFanPage.
-Lucas holds an MFA in Writing Popular Fiction from Seton Hill University, a B.A. from Dickinson College.
-She's a writer, writing coach, editor, mother of three, wife, and life-long writing student.
-She's published four books with Soul Mate Publishing and Indie pubbed five additional titles.
-She's represented by literary agency McIntosh & Otis, a Pro member or RWA, belongs to the International Association for the Study of Popular Romance, and holds office for her local RWA chapter (Washington Romance Writers) as president.
+Lucas holds an MFA in Writing Popular Fiction from Seton Hill University and a B.A. from Dickinson College.
+She is a writer, writing coach, editor, mother of three, wife, and life-long writing student.
+Lucas has published four books with Soul Mate Publishing and Indie pubbed five additional titles.
+She is represented by literary agency McIntosh and Otis, is a Pro member of RWA, and served as president for her local RWA chapter (Washington Romance Writers) for the past two years.